mholzen/system/docs/principles.md

 A resource can be an in-memory object, a string defining

+Imports should define which handlers imported so that we can avoid using `apply`, for example

 ## Extensible

+### Post to resource to add code

+`POST /handlers/files/clean -x '/files/generate,generator.stats/filter,git/'

 ### Related Data and Code should be close